If you are not registered with a GP you can still use out of hours services and attend GP surgeries which accept 'walk-in' patients.

 In practice, some GP practices may ask for:

 But no GP practice should refuse to register you either because you are unable to provide this documentation or because you have a certain type of Visa.
-If they do, tell them that you will be raising this issue with PALS (see below).
+If they do, tell them that you will be raising this issue with NHS England (see below under - 'How to make a complaint').

 How do you change GP practice?